The Bankrate promise

 If you ultimately have the winning bid, you’ll have to complete paperwork and pay for the property either immediately or within 24 hours.
 Alternatively, you might be able to put down a portion of the price with your bid (such as 10 percent), then pay the remainder within 24 hours.
 If you don’t, you could lose the portion you already paid.

 “The money is due at the time the auction concludes,” Hager says.
-“Most auctioneers take payment from verified funding sources, such as cashier’s checks.
-Excess funds paid to the auctioneer are generally returned to the buyer within two to six weeks.”
+“Most auctioneers take payment from verified funding sources, such as cashier’s checks.”

-Be aware that, in some states, a homeowner who loses his or her property at auction for unpaid property taxes can redeem their house or buy it back within a specific period of time known as the “redemption period” — “but that homeowner must work with their local government agency that oversaw the process of the delinquent tax auction in order to redeem that property,” Hager says.
+Be aware that, in some states, a homeowner who loses his or her property at auction for unpaid property taxes can redeem their house or buy it back within a specific period of time, known as the redemption period.
+“But that homeowner must work with the local government agency that oversaw the process of the delinquent tax auction in order to redeem that property,” Hager says.

 In this scenario, the delinquent homeowner is required to pay back the balance of their taxes during a cancellation period, which may extend for up to one year, Castle says.